tingerrr/typst-test/docs/book/src/quickstart/install.md

 # Installation
 To install `typst-test` on your PC, you must, for the time being, compile it from source.
-Once `typst-test` reaches 0.1.0 this restruction will be lifted and each release will provide precompiled binaries for major operating systems.
+Once `typst-test` reaches 0.1.0, this restriction will be lifted and each release will provide precompiled binaries for major operating systems (Windows, Linux and macOS).

 ## Installation From Source
-To install `typst-test` from source you must have a Rust toolchain (Rust **v1.80.0+**) and cargo installed.
+To install `typst-test` from source, you must have a Rust toolchain (Rust **v1.79.0+**) and cargo installed.

 Run the following command to install the latest nightly version
 ```bash